t-shoemaker/2024_dtl_lm-interpretability/chapters/06_vector-spaces.md

 No one single dimension stands out as the indicator for a POS tag; rather, groups of dimensions determine POS tags.
 This is in part what we mean by a distributed representation.
-We can use recursive feature elimination to extract dimensions that are particular important.
+We can use **recursive feature elimination** to extract dimensions that are particularly important.
 This process fits our model on the embedding features and then evaluates the importance of each feature.
 Important features are those with high coefficients (absolute values).
 It then prunes out the least important features, refits the model, re-evaluates feature importance, and so on.

 Use `n_features_to_select` to set the number of features you want.
 Supplying an